• Free shipping on all orders

 2. Avoid Provoking Aggression

-Some cats will bite if you do something they don’t like, such as being held.
-Of course, as cat owners, we want to hold our cat and give them lots of love, but if your cat is not on the reciprocating end, their instinctive reaction will be to bite.
+Some cats will bite if you do something they don’t like, such as hold them.
+Of course, as cat owners, we want to hold our pets and give them lots of love, but if your cat is not of the reciprocating sort, their instinctive reaction will be to bite.
 Cats are notorious for being independent, and some are even downright aloof.
 If you have a cat that is not ready for your affection, abort the mission.
-Your cat may let you pet them over time but be aware that your cat may never be fully accepting of being held.
+Your cat may let you pet them over time, but be aware that they may never be fully accepting of being held.

 3. Observe Body Language